 More from USO

-Former Congressman Jim Renacci donating proceeds from his book to USO Northern Ohio
+Former Congressman Jim Renacci donates proceeds from his book to USO Northern Ohio

 Proceeds from the sale of former US Congressman Jim Renacci’s book will be donated to the USO Northern Ohio.
 We thank him for his generosi…